carlkeifer3/Erlenmeyer/README.txt

 ``models``
 ---------

-The ``models`` module contains two distict types of objects.

-* ``Model.py``, which inherits directly from ``flask.ext.sqlalchemy.Model``.
-It provides a shared underlying primary key to ever other model, as well as some convenience methods.

-* The remaining models, which are created from your Core Data file, and inherit from either ``Model.py`` or their Core Data-stated parent class.
+The ``models`` module contains object which are created from your Core Data file, and inherit from either ``erlenmeyer.Model`` or their Core Data-stated parent class.

 ``settings.json``